Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 At the top of the list, the system displays key indicators that summarize the currently filtered data.
 The following indicators are shown:

-- **Unpaid overdue** (interactive) – Number and value of invoices that are past their due date and still unpaid.
+- **Unpaid overdue** (interactive) â€“ Number and value of invoices that are past their due date and still unpaid.
 Click it to display exclusively these invoices on the list.
-- **Total amount** – Total gross amount of invoices in the current view.
+- **Total amount** â€“ Total gross amount of invoices in the current view.

 These indicators update based on the filters on the left: